timbleman/Window_curtain_alarm/README.md

 ## Project structure
 Here are some directories that may contain interesting files:
 * /course_python_draft/: This quick python prototype aims at visualizing the core concepts and ideas of the project.
 Untested.
+* /curtain_wiring/: A KiCad project for the wiring diagram.
+No PCB design yet.
 * /esp8266_code/actual_project/: The unit tested proof of concept code ported to ESP8266.
 * /esp8266_code/test_stuff/: Some quick projects testing basic functionality using the ESP8266.
 	* /esp8266_code/test_stuff/socket_test/: TCP socket server test project for the ESP8266.